fearfulsmtry/litany-of-horror/_posts/2025-08-18-the-unnamed-part-viii.md

 The shadow bucked against the chair, a low roar swelling, then cracking into a shriek.
 The sound tore itself apart, breaking into a single word: **_“Bangkilan.”_**

+The voice lingered on it, low and guttural, as though tasting the syllables. ***“Thorn and wood.
+I pierce, I bind.
+Your dead sat in my embrace, their grief seeping into my grain.
+I am the wound made into a throne — and you knelt to me without knowing.”***

 The candles thinned to trembling pins of light.
 The air seemed to pull inward, heavy with the shape of the name.

 ---